jenkinsci/kubernetes-operator/website/content/en/docs/Getting Started/latest/customizing-jenkins.md

 ```

 After applying modifications to Jenkins Custom Resource `spec.basePlugins` or `plugins` section, **Jenkins Operator**
-will automatically install plugins after the Jenkins Controller pod restart.
+will automatically install plugins after the Jenkins Controller pod restarts.

 ## Customization via Groovy Scripts and CaSC yamls
 Jenkins instance can be customized using Groovy scripts or Configuration as Code (thanks to pre-installed Configuration